Postpartum Depression: The Top Triggers

 - Unsupportive partners

 A cool thing?
-The 5 S’s work on all 3 triggers directly: They calm a baby’s cries, help parents get more sleep and can be just the thing to engage an unsupportive spouse.
+The 5 S’s work on all three triggers: The 5 S's—swaddling, shushing swinging, and sucking, and holding baby in the side-stomach position— calm a baby’s cries, help parents get more sleep, and can be just the thing to engage an unsupportive partner.

 Never forget that you need help—and deserve it!
 Ask a neighbor or friend to pick up dry-cleaning or walk the dog so you have less on your plate.
-Use technology…like Happiest Baby’s SNOO Smart Sleeper to give your whole family more rest.
-Hire a nanny, doula or night nurse for support around the house.
+Hire a nanny, doula, or night nurse for support around the house.
 Bottom line: Do what feels right to you, but don’t brave it alone.
 You need it—and deserve it!